Bluesheep33/Palcord/README.md

 ## Closing remarks
 Feel free to contribute to this repository by any means.
 I'm open to suggestions and improvements.

-If you have any questions, feel free to ask me on the Discord: [adaja bots](https://discord.gg/XwEYDmngXF)
+If you have any questions, feel free to ask me on the Discord server: [adaja bots](https://discord.gg/XwEYDmngXF)

 ## License